 Can you imagine your four-legged BFF being trapped alone in a small cage and forced to endure horrifying experiments?
 It’s a sad thought, but it happens to almost 65,000 dogs in labs each year, where they are poisoned, are forced to suffer heart attacks, or have their eyes cut out before they’re killed.

 Laboratories aren’t the only places where animals suffer in experiments.
 Thousands of healthy animals, like goats, are abused and killed by the U.S. military for “trauma training” exercises every year—their legs are broken and then cut off with tree trimmers.

 The U.S. military also uses pigs in cruel trauma training exercises.
 These sensitive, intelligent animals are shot, stabbed, cut apart, and burned.
 Pigs are also used in deadly surgical training at universities and hospitals, even though modern alternatives exist that don’t hurt animals.

 Countless pigs are also killed for classroom dissection.
 Before being cut apart by students, baby pigs are cut from their mothers’ wombs in slaughterhouses.

 Every year, millions of frogs are taken from their homes in the wild to be killed for dissection.
 While frogs may look different from our animal companions and may not be able to ask us not to hurt them, they’re still living, feeling beings who don’t want to be cut up by a classroom of students.

 Experimenting on animals is not only extremely cruel—it is expensive and isn’t relevant to human health.
-Many modern, humane alternatives to animal experiments exist, and they’re more effective in helping humans!
+Many modern, humane alternatives to animal experiments exist, like SynFrog, and they’re more effective in helping humans!
 So, want to do your part to help these animals?
 Here are three easy ways: